 Household Management Income

 It is one thing to have the home of your dreams.
-It could be a mansion on a 5,000-foot square property or a cozy cabin somewhere up north where you can think adequately without the distractions of the hustle and bustle and urbanization.
+It could be a mansion on an 8,000-foot square property or a cozy cabin somewhere up north where you can think adequately without the distractions of the hustle and bustle and urbanization.

 However, running a home is a different ball game altogether, particularly for larger households.
 It is usual to enlist the services of various housekeeping and caregiving staff for an effective day-to-day running of the home.

-Due to the technicality of the role of a household manager, the position often yields more income than other housekeeping jobs.
+Due to the complexity of the role of a household manager, the position often yields more income than other nanny jobs.

 But before we delve into the income of an average household manager in the U.S., let us get you started on who a household manager is and a few typical duties and functions of a professional household manager.